solyarisoftware/posprinterdriver/README.md

 ESC/POS URL-encoding
 --------------------

-Open and close a tag
-Include helpers for ESC commands like
-Easy font size selection.
+An ESC/POS printers get a stream of text embedding some "escape" formatting code, following the ESC/POS "standard" original defined by Epson.
+The problem is that ESC codes contains are also non printable chars.
+To URL-encode ESC/POS commands, Luis Blatta propose two solutions:

+* DOLLAR_SIGN_ENCODING
+ESC_POS_DATA is a string containing ESC/POS commands represented by $symbol$ specified by the following table:

-| Escape code  | Description
+| $ Escape code  | Description
 | ------------ |------------------------------------|
 |$small$       | small size|
 |$smallh$       | small size with double hight